Welcome to the Motor Bus Society (MBS)

 Explore the fascinating world of buses with the Motor Bus Society.
 Since 1948, we’ve brought together people who share a passion for all things buses—whether you ride them, drive them, restore them, or simply admire their history.

-As a non-profit organization, our mission is to preserve and celebrate bus history through an extensive collection of historical documents, photographs, and artifacts.
+As a 501(c)(3) nonprofit organization, our mission is to preserve and celebrate bus history in the United States and North America through an extensive collection of historical documents, imagery, and artifacts.
 Members enjoy exclusive access to our publication Motor Coach Age, and can participate in semi-annual conventions and excursions throughout the year with our Metropolitan NY Bus Committee (MNYBC) subsidiary.

-MBS is incorporated in the state of New Jersey as a non-profit IRS 501©(3) organization.
-Donations to MBS are welcome and are tax deductible.
+MBS is incorporated in the State of New Jersey as a nonprofit IRS 501(c)(3) organization.
+All financial and material donations to the MBS are welcome and are tax deductible.
 MBS officers and trustees are unpaid volunteers who donate their time and effort to preserve bus history for future generations.

 Join us in keeping the rich legacy of buses alive.
 Whatever your interest, MBS offers a community where enthusiasts connect and knowledge thrives.